 Before the COVID-19 pandemic, about 1.1 million New York City residents experienced food insecurity.
-184 In 2020, business closures during the pandemic resulted in loss of income for many New Yorkers.
+In 2020, business closures during the pandemic resulted in loss of income for many New Yorkers.
 The food-insecure population grew to about 1.6 million people, and the Bronx had the highest borough-wide food insecurity rate at 19.7 percent.
-185 In the same year, 74 percent of food pantries and soup kitchens reported an increase in overall visitors from the previous year.
-186 Food insecurity continues to be a major issue in New York City.
+In the same year, 74 percent of food pantries and soup kitchens reported an increase in overall visitors from the previous year.
+Food insecurity continues to be a major issue in New York City.
 According to data from the DOHMH, more than one third of New York City adults, approximately 2.2 million people, lived in a household at risk for food insecurity in 2021.
-187 v This list includes the analysis of residential neighborhoods only.

-Today, Black and Hispanic or Latino communities disproportionately bear the burden of food insecurity and diet-related diseases such as high blood pressure and diabetes. ^{188, 189, 190} In particular, the South Bronx has the highest rate of high blood pressure (39 percent) citywide.
+Today, Black and Hispanic or Latino communities disproportionately bear the burden of food insecurity and diet-related diseases such as high blood pressure and diabetes.188, 189, 190 In particular, the South Bronx has the highest rate of high blood pressure (39 percent) citywide.
 Fordham-Bronx Park has the highest rate of diabetes (20.7 percent) citywide.
-Evidence suggests that food insecurity may exacerbate outcomes related to these diet-related chronic conditions.
-191
+Evidence suggests that food insecurity may exacerbate outcomes related to these dietrelated chronic conditions.

 Poverty and food insecurity are connected, as limited household income can create barriers to accessing sufficient, healthy food.
 According to the New York City Government Poverty Measure, which accounts for the region's elevated cost of living, 19 percent of the city residents are living in poverty.
-192 The Bronx experiences some of the city's highest rates of poverty, particularly in Hunts Point, Melrose, and Longwood.
-193 Additionally, post-COVID inflation contributed to a 10 percent rise in at-home food prices in June 2022 from the year prior.
-194 The Supplemental Nutrition Assistance Program (SNAP) can help close the gap for certain qualifying households; 19 percent of New York City households receive SNAP benefits with the plurality residing in East New York.
-195
+The Bronx experiences some of the city's highest rates of poverty, particularly in Hunts Point, Melrose, and Longwood.
+Additionally, post-COVID inflation contributed to a 10 percent rise in at-home food prices in June 2022 from the year prior.
+The Supplemental Nutrition Assistance Program (SNAP) can help close the gap for certain qualifying households; 19 percent of New York City households receive SNAP benefits with the plurality residing in East New York.

 For people with low incomes, cost remains one of the biggest barriers to shopping for and preparing foods that are part of a healthy diet.
 But disparities in food environments also contribute to inequities in access to healthy and unhealthy food.
 An analysis revealed that predominantly Black areas had higher densities of fast-food establishments than predominantly white areas in New York City.
-196 This racial disparity was consistent across income levels: high-income Black areas and low-income Black areas had similar densities of fast food.
+This racial disparity was consistent across income levels: high-income Black areas and low-income Black areas had similar densities of fast food.
 Ubiquitous marketing and product availability disproportionately promote unhealthy foods and make them easily accessible for purchase.
 Marketing for unhealthy foods is targeted to certain communities, which contributes to disproportionate exposure to unhealthy food advertisements in communities of color.197